youliangtan/robot_arm_workcell_manager/README.md

 # robot_arm_workcell_manager (RAWM)
-robot arm manipulation with moveit and fiducial markers.
-This package is developed and tested with ros-melodic.
+Robot arm manipulation with moveit and fiducial markers.
+Package is developed and tested with ros-melodic.

-**DEVELOPPING!!!**
+**PACKAGE IS IN DEVELOPMENT!!!**

 ## Getting Started

-Installation
+### Installation
 ```
 # ROS moveit stuffs
 # Robot Arm Dependencies